smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/TFT.md

 - "min_encoder_length": minimum length to encode.
 Defaults to 'max_encoder_length' (int, optional, default: 'max_encoder_length')
 - "max_prediction_length": the maximum prediction/decoder length (this should not be too short because it can aid in convergence) (int, default: 24)
 - "min_prediction_length": the minimum prediction/decoder length.
 Defaults to 'max_prediction_length' (str, optional, default: 'max_prediction_length')
 - "group_id_cols": list of columns identifying a time series.
 Together with the time_idx, the group_ids identify a sample.
 Set this to the constant column name.
 If you only have one timeseries.
-(List[str], default: [])
+(List[str])
-- "group_normalizer": if True, a transformer that takes group_ids, target, and time_idx to normalize targets (bool, optional, default: False)
+- "group_normalizer": if True, a transformer that takes group_ids, target, and time_idx to normalize targets (bool, optional, True|False, default: False)
-- "static_categorical_cols": list of categorical variables that do not change over time; entries can also be lists, which are then encoded together (e.g. useful for product categories) (List[str], default: [])
+- "static_categorical_cols": list of categorical variables that do not change over time; entries can also be lists, which are then encoded together (e.g. useful for product categories) (List[str])
-- "static_real_cols": list of continuous variables that do not change over time (str, default: [])
+- "static_real_cols": list of continuous variables that do not change over time (str)
-- "time_varying_known_categorical_cols": list of categorical variables that change over time and are known in the future; entries can also be lists, which are then encoded together (e.g. useful for special days or promotion categories) (List[str], default: [])
+- "time_varying_known_categorical_cols": list of categorical variables that change over time and are known in the future; entries can also be lists, which are then encoded together (e.g. useful for special days or promotion categories) (List[str])
 - "time_varying_unknown_real_cols": list of continuous variables that change over time and are not known in the future.
-You might want to include your target here (List[str], default: [])
+You might want to include your target here (List[str])
-- "time_varying_known_real_cols": list of continuous variables that change over time and are known in the future (e.g. price of a product, but not demand of a product) (List[str], default: [])
+- "time_varying_known_real_cols": list of continuous variables that change over time and are known in the future (e.g. price of a product, but not demand of a product) (List[str])
 - "time_varying_unknown_categorical_cols": list of categorical variables that change over time and are not known in the future; entries can also be lists, which are then encoded together (e.g. useful for weather categories).
 You might want to include your target here.
-(List[str], default: [])
+(List[str])
 - "special_day_cols": a list of categorical variables will be combined with a column name of 'speical_days'.
 This is particularly useful if a categorical variable can have multiple values at the same time.
 An example are holidays which can be overlapping.
-(List[str], default: [])
+(List[str])
 - "allow_missing_timesteps": if to allow missing timesteps that are automatically filled up.
 Missing values refer to gaps in the time_idx, e.g. if a specific timeseries has only samples for 1, 2, 4, 5, the sample for 3 will be generated on-the-fly.
 Allow missings does not deal with NA values.
-You should fill NA values before passing the dataframe to the TimeSeriesDataSet (bool, default: False)
+You should fill NA values before passing the dataframe to the TimeSeriesDataSet (bool, True|False, default: False)
-- "validate": if true, cross validation will be implemented (bool, optional, default: False)
+- "validate": if true, cross validation will be implemented (bool, optional, True|False, default: False)
 - "seed": a number that is used to initialize the pseudorandom number generator.
 It can have a huge impact on the training results.
 This lets a model be reproducible (int, optional, default: 42)
 - "batch_size" is the size of the dataset bundle utilized in a single cycle of training (int, optional, default: 128)
 - "max_epochs": number of times to train with the training dataset (int, optional, default: 30)
 - "learning_rate": the learning rate of the model (float, optional, default: 3e-3)
 - "overwrite": determines whether to overwrite a model if it already exists.
-If set as True, the old model is replaced with the new model (bool, optional, True|False, default: False) (bool, optional, True|False, default: False)
+If set as True, the old model is replaced with the new model (bool, optional, True|False, default: False)

-## __BUILD MODEL Example__
+__BUILD MODEL Example__

 An example "__BUILD MODEL__" query can be found in [Electrictity Consumption Forecasting]({/en/tutorials/thanosql_ml/timeseries/timeseries_forecasting.ipynb/}).